-However, many people have had success in using alternative treatments in the management of many diseases and conditions, including insomnia.
-Before trying any alternative treatments, you should always check with your doctor to be sure that the methods are safe and right for you.
+However, many people have had success with alternative treatments in the management of diseases and conditions, including insomnia.
+Before trying any alternative treatments, you should check with your doctor to be sure that the methods are safe and right for you.

-Melatonin is a non-prescription supplement that’s sold as a sleep aid.
-Your body produces melatonin naturally and releases it into your bloodstream in increasing amounts starting in the evening, continuing through the night, and decreasing toward morning.
-Melatonin has been successful in improving sleep for many people.
+Melatonin is a non-prescription supplement sold as a sleep aid.
+Your body produces melatonin naturally and releases it into your bloodstream in increasing amounts, starting in the evening.
+Your body produces it throughout the night and decreases toward morning.
+Many people have claimed success with melatonin as a sleep aid.

-Some studies have shown that melatonin can shorten the time it takes to fall asleep and reduce the number of awakenings, but not necessarily lengthen total sleep time.
-Other studies show no benefit at all with melatonin.
+Some studies have shown that melatonin can shorten the time it takes to fall asleep and reduce the number of times you wake up throughout the night.
+But it may not lengthen total sleep time.
+Other studies show that melatonin has no benefit at all.

 Valerian (Valeriana officinalis) is an herbal supplement marketed as a sleep aid.
-The supplement is prepared from the roots of the valerian plant and is usually packaged in a capsule.
-Studies about its effectiveness in treating insomnia are inconclusive.
+It’s prepared from the roots of the valerian plant and is usually packaged in a capsule.
+Studies about its true effectiveness in treating insomnia are inconclusive.

 Adding an herbal tea to your bedtime ritual can help calm both your mind and body.
 Some herbal teas promoted for their relaxation qualities are:

 Hypnosis or hypnotherapy is used to treat a number of medical conditions.
 It’s commonly used to treat stress, mental health conditions, and other illnesses that can cause insomnia.
 It’s a procedure often used to enhance effects of other therapies.

 Unlike what’s often portrayed, you don’t lose control over your actions when under hypnosis.
 You are awake and aware, but just more open to suggestion.
 Hypnotherapy doesn’t work for everyone.
 In very rare cases headache, nausea, and anxiety have been reported as side effects.